 Sketch of the town, KamakuraAfter Minamoto no Yoritomo's establishment

 People came and went via nana kuchi (七口), seven entrances, or nana kiridoshi (七切通し), seven passes.
-The former were Gokurakuji-kuchi (or -guchi) (極楽寺口), Daibutsuzaka-kuchi (大仏坂口), Kewaizaka-kuchi (化粧坂口), Kobukurozaka-kuchi (巨福呂坂口), Mutsura-kuchi (corresponding to Asahina-kiridoshi), Nagoe-kuchi (名越口), and Kotsubo-kuchi.
+The former were Gokurakuji-kuchi (or -guchi) (極楽寺口), Daibutsuzaka-kuchi (大仏坂口), Kewaizaka-kuchi (仮粧 or 化粧坂口), Kobukurozaka-kuchi (巨福呂坂口), Mutsura-kuchi (corresponding to Asahina-kiridoshi), Nagoe-kuchi (名越口), and Kotsubo-kuchi.
 The seven passes included Kamegayatsu-zaka (亀ケ谷坂) in addition to the above-named entrances with the exception of Kotsubo-kuchi.

 The more commercial activities increased, the more people flowed into Kamakura, bringing about prosperity but also disorder and confusion.
-In 1251 the government designated seven commercial districts: Omachi (大町); Komachi (小町); Komemachi (米町); the area around the crossroads of Kamegayatsu and Okura; the area at the top of Kewaizaka; and Wakae, where the government banned the tethering of cows on streets and ordered that the streets be kept clean.
+In 1251 the government designated seven commercial districts: Omachi (大町); Komachi (小町); Komemachi (米町); the area around Kamegayatsu (亀ケ谷); the area of around Okura (大蔵); the area at the top of Kewaizaka (仮粧坂); and Wakae, where the government banned the tethering of cows on streets and ordered that the streets be kept clean.

 As the number of legal and illegal residents increased, Kamakura seemed on the verge of chaos.
 City control was under the jurisdiction of the Mandokoro.